 Yes, you can replace black chickpeas with any other beans in this recipe.
 Please make sure to alter the beans cooking time depending on the type of beans you are using.

-Other vegetarian Indian curries
+Other vegetarian Indian curry recipes

 Recipe